MadeleineWalder/Elemental-match-up/README.md

 ## User Expectations / Stories

 - As a user I would like to be able to play a simple game against the computer
-- As a user I would like the website to be child friendly and easy to use
 - As a user I should be able to see clear instructions/rules for the game
 - As a user I will need to know if I won, lost or drew the game each time
 - As a user I need to be able to see my score and the computers score